 - Add your chicken broth, water, chicken, thyme, and Stone House Seasoning.
-Secure the lid on the Instant Pot and set on the Soup setting for 12 minutes.
+Secure the lid on the Instant Pot and set on the Manual setting for 12 minutes.

 - Allow the Instant Pot to naturally release and then carefully remove the lid of your Instant Pot.
 Using tongs, carefully remove the chicken from the Instant Pot.
 Place the chicken into a large bowl.
 Remove the skin and shred chicken into small, bite-sized pieces using two forks.
 Discard the skin and bones.

 - Add your noodles to your soup and return the Instant Pot to the saute setting, bringing the soup to a boil to cook the noodles.
 Cook until the noodles are tender, about 6 minutes.
 Stir in shredded chicken and cook until heated through, about 2 minutes.

 - Sprinkle with fresh parsley and add salt and pepper to taste.

 Nutrition information is automatically calculated, so should only be used as an approximation.